 Customer Satisfaction and NPS are great starting points for your customer feedback analysis.

 Before rushing to judgment, take a moment to research the benchmarks for your industry.
-You can gauge where you stand by comparing your NPS results to the industry averages.
+You can gauge where you stand by comparing your survey results to industry averages.

 Data modeling and algorithms

-Let’s take a step beyond NPS and customer satisfaction.
-There is a whole world of data modeling techniques and algorithms at our fingertips.
+Let’s take a step beyond NPS and Customer Satisfaction Scores.
+There is a whole world of data modeling techniques and algorithms that can be used to analyze survey data.
 Regression modeling can be used to identify the drivers of customer satisfaction, and cluster analysis can show how feedback varies across different market segments.

 Sentiment analysis and Topic Modeling

 When it comes to open-ended questions, conventional data algorithms can only do so much.
-When manually curating and coding responses are not feasible, there are text processing algorithms that can help categorize feedback.
+When it is no longer feasible to manually curate and code responses, there are text processing algorithms you can use to help categorize feedback.
 Sentiment analysis can measure the tone of your survey responses and topic modeling techniques can identify common groups of words and topics.
-These algorithms have serious limitations and can rarely replace human judgment.
-For example, they are awful at detecting sarcasm and can mislabel unusual phrases.

 Data visualizations do two things: they present your findings in a visually appealing way and help you better understand your own data.